secretstartups/handbook/support/workflows/information-request.html.md

 Support should be handling responses to any inquiries for clarifications.
 In most cases, an existing customer will be referred to their account manager.

-If you're unsure on how to respond, post in the `#support_escalations` Slack channel for guidance.
+If you're unsure on how to respond, post in the `#spt_managers` Slack channel for guidance.